crossplane-contrib/provider-upjet-aws/provider-aws/docs/Configuration.md

 Official providers aren't supported with open source Crossplane.

-Install UXP into your Kubernetes cluster using the up command-line.
+Install UXP into your Kubernetes cluster using the Up command-line.

 ```shell
 up uxp install